-Narrative Language

-by Sophia Tutorial

-∷≡

 WHAT'S COVERED

-This tutorial examines narrative language, and some of the tools that writers of personal and fictional narratives use to tell their stories effectively.
-Description and the "show, don't tell" principle will be considered, as well as the use of concrete detail, active verbs, and figurative language.
+In this lesson, you will learn how narrative language is a tool that writers of personal and fictional narratives can use to tell their stories effectively.
+Specifically, this lesson will cover:

-This tutorial investigates narrative language in four parts:

 - 1. Description

 - 2. Concrete Detail

 - 3. Active Verbs

 - 4. Figurative Language

-- a.
+- 4a.
 Metaphor

-- b.
+- 4b.
 Simile

-- c.
+- 4c.
 Personification

 1. Description

-Description is one of the key elements of personal narrative.
+Description is one of the key elements of a personal narrative.
 It is through description of people, places, things, events, and emotions that writers make their narratives come alive in readers' imaginations.

-To do so, writers must show readers what these places, people, things, events and emotions are like.
+To do so, writers must show readers what these places, people, things, events, and emotions are like.

 EXAMPLE Suppose your friend Joe told you that yesterday afternoon it was so hot that he didn't want to go outside, or that it was 95 degrees, according to the evening news.
-Those statements convey information accurately, but don't enable you to understand what it was like to be Joe yesterday afternoon.
-However, if Joe told you that "it was so hot that when I opened the door of my air-conditioned car, the blast of hot air felt like I'd opened an oven," you might feel as it you had been there with him.
+Those statements convey information accurately but don't enable you to understand what it was like to be Joe yesterday afternoon.
+However, if Joe told you, "It was so hot that when I opened the door of my air-conditioned car, the blast of hot air felt like I'd opened an oven," you might feel as if you had been there with him.